mivd7/searchFlights/README.md

 With the build feature of the create-react-app module, this app can be produced and readied for deployment.
 Running yarn build will create a static folder where the code is optimised using WebPack.
 This could then be deployed to any web server by uploading the contents of the static folder to that server.
 More info on this build-feature can be found here: https://facebook.github.io/create-react-app/docs/production-build

 ## TO DO LIST
-In this small project with dummy API, the search logic is currently being done purely on client side, If these were a lot more records we would probably have to send a query to the server because fetching all flights and filter them client side would be pretty slow.
-But with only 25 records it's a fine example of how this app could work.
+Things that could be improved to this app:
+-add a server side, to assist with search logic, for better performance and SEO.
+Right now everything is build, fetched and processed on client-side, based on a data file with 25 records.
+Obviously when this would scale-up, this would become problematic.
+For now it serves as a fine showcase of what I can do with React & Redux.

-Also, this app could also easily be deployed, using the described build feature above.
+-deploy this app to the web.
+This app could also easily be deployed, using the described build feature above.
+For now, however, it is only available as a GIT repository.

+-Add deeplinking, search queries in url (e.g. localhost:3000/q?=AD1234 ) so search can be repeated by loading.
+I didn't get to implementing this but would love to learn more about how to do this.